Writing Job Results into Instagram Custom Audience

 Step 1: Create a new connection

-Go to Treasure Data Connections.
-Locate and select Instagram Custom Audience.
+Go to Integrations Hub > Catalog and search.
+Locate and select Mixpanel.
+Instagram Custom Audience.

 Select an existing OAuth connection for Instagram, or click the link under OAuth connection to create a new connection.